-This paragraph shows which type of heating system based on renewable energy sources, or also a connection to district heating and cooling, is most suitable for different types and sizes of buildings (i.e. to single or double family houses or to larger volume building).
-What kind of system is recommended depends not only on the size, but also on the thermal quality of the considered building, i.e. the useful heat demand in kWh per m2 and year according to the Energy Performance Certificate60.
+What kind of system is recommended depends not only on the size, but also on the thermal quality of the considered building, i.e. the useful heat demand in kWh per m and year according to the Energy Performance Certificate?

-But before focusing on replacement options, it is important to remind that replacing an old and inefficient heating systems with an efficient and renewable one is not always the best solution.
+Before focusing on replacement options, it is important to remind that replacing an old and inefficient heating systems with an efficient and renewable one is not always the best solution.
 In fact, it might happen that the building needs insulation measures first.
 In fact, the reduction of energy losses and of heat demand, to be achieved via an improvement of the thermal quality of the building, should sometimes take priority over other actions, such as the heating system replacement.
 For heat supply in a building to be cost-efficient, it might in fact happen to be of primary importance to first realize the full potential of energy savings.
-This could be achieved i.e. by insulating the building envelope (top floor ceiling, basement ceiling and facade) and replacing the old windows61.
+This could be achieved i.e. by insulating the building envelope (top floor ceiling, basement ceiling and facade) and replacing the old windows.

-Check and insulation measures can reduce about 10/15% of the total heat demand, adding up to 20/30% energy savings, even before the heating system is replaced.
+Check and insulation measures can reduce about 10-15% of the total heat demand, adding up to 20-30% energy savings, even before the heating system is replaced.